Professional scrapbook artist, paper crafter, and author, I have taught people how to make family memories into legacies for 20 years.

 Tools That Every Scrapbook Artist and Paper Crafter Need

-If you are just beginning to scrapbook or have always had a yen to start, there are some essential tools that you need to have.
+If you are just beginning to scrapbook or have always had a yearn to start, there are some essential tools that you need to have.
 These are your building blocks for all your projects.
-Paper crafting, scrapbooking and card making are loads of fun, but having the right tools makes all the difference between the joy of creating and utter frustration.
+Paper crafting, scrapbooking, and card making are loads of fun, but having the right tools makes all the difference between the joy of creating and utter frustration.

 We have included just the basic tools that will help you get started.
 As you go along, there are many other tools that you can add to your collection.